Laser safety in Australia is regulated by

 WHICH WELDING HELMETS ARE SUITABLE FOR LASER WELDING?

-The vast majority of welding helmet manufacturers specifically state their products are NOT suitable for use with laser welders, including Miller, Lincoln, Unimig, Speedglas, etc.
+The vast majority of welding helmet manufacturers specifically state their products are NOT suitable for use with laser welders, including Miller, Lincoln, Unimig, Speedglas, etc. This is because they are not designed to withstand intense laser impacts, and not tested to laser safety standards.

-When welding, we strongly recommend you wear both the rated laser glasses AND a welding helmet that has been tested as blocking 1070nm (Near Infrared or IR) fibre laser light, such as the laser welding helmet from laser-welder.com.au
+When welding, we strongly recommend you wear both the rated laser glasses AND a welding helmet that has been tested as blocking 1070-1080nm (Near Infrared or IR) fibre laser light, such as the laser welding helmet from laser-welder.com.au

 Note that the LCD shutter (the bit that activates) is mainly for blocking visible light, so does not greatly affect the IR filtering.